CodyPerakslis/aws-deployment/bash_pattern/README.md

 # Bash Pattern

 The contract here is that given a bash script of aws commands, a container from here will run them.

+Initialize the system by running `bash init.sh`.

 Go to the directory that holds the deploy file and all files it utilizes and run myAws ${bash_script}.

 Or for interactivity, just run myAws.